dgerabagi/data-curation-environment/prompt.md

 # Artifact A12: DCE - Logging and Debugging Guide
 # Date Created: Cycle 19
 # Author: AI Model
+# Updated on: C18 (Add explicit instructions and visuals for accessing the Output Channel.)

 - **Key/Value for A0:**
 - **Description:** Explains how to access and use the integrated logging solution for debugging the extension's backend and frontend components.